 American Association of Neurological Surgeons Student Summer Research Fellowship - The AANS Medical Student Summer Research Fellowship program is open to medical students in the United States or Canada who have completed one or two years of medical school and wish to spend a summer working in a neurosurgical laboratory, mentored by a neurosurgical investigator who is a member of the AANS and will sponsor the student.
 Several $2,500 fellowships will be available each year.
 Application deadline is early February.
 For more information, visit website.

 The Association of Academic Physiatrists is seeking medical students from all American allopathic or osteopathic medical schools to apply for AAP PM&R Summer Externships, Rehabilitation Research Experience for Medical Students (RREMS) and Medical Student Summer Clinical Externship (MSSCE).
-Applications to both programs will be available in January.
-Deadline to apply is mid- to- late March.
+Application to the RREMS program is usually available in January and in December for the MSSCE program.
+Deadline to apply is usually mid- to- late March.
 RREMS and MSSCE are eight-week summer externships offered to medical students between the first and second year of medical school with an attached stipend of $4,000.
 Each student is expected to submit a research study (RREMS participants) or a case report (MSSCE participants) for presentation at the AAP Annual Meeting.
 The contribution by the hosting PM&R Department would be to agree to support the travel and registration of the trainee to the AAP Annual Meeting to allow students to present their work, observe scientific paper presentations, network with residents and leaders in the field of PM&R, and to meet additional mentors.

 Endocrine Society Summer Research Fellowships - The Endocrine Society offers Summer Research Fellowships to encourage promising undergraduate students, medical students, and students entering graduate school to pursue careers in endocrinology.
 The Society provides each student recipient with a stipend to participate in research projects under the guidance of a Society member for 10 to 12 weeks during the summer.
-Application expected to be available November 2013.
-Deadline is usually early February.
-Website.
+Deadline is December 22, 2014.
+Visit the Website for more information.

 St. Jude Children's Research Hospital - NIH/NCI-funded Pediatric Oncology Education (POE) Program - The Pediatric Oncology program offers a unique opportunity for students preparing for careers in medicine to gain biomedical and oncology research experience.
 Medical students will work in clinical research with physicians and staff in areas such as chart review, record screening and examination, data collection and entry and may also apply to attend clinics and observe procedures.
 POE students must be a United States citizen, non-citizen national, or possess a visa permitting permanent residence in the United States.
 POE students must have an undergraduate GPA of at least 3.4 (on a 4.0 scale) in math and science and at least a 3.4 overall gpa.
 Medical student trainees spend 9-11 weeks in the program.
 Participants will receive a $4,000 stipend, and pre-paid group housing is provided for students coming from outside the Memphis metropolitan area.
 Members of under-represented ethnic minority groups and women are particularly encouraged to apply.
 Application and additional information are available on the POE program home page http://www.stjude.org/poe/.
 The deadline for applications is February 1.

 The Society for Pediatric Research/American Pediatric Society grant - Research opportunity in a pediatric laboratory.
-The grant will provide a maximum stipend of $5,400 and will enable each student to spend two to three months working 40 hours per week in a research environment.
+The grant will provide a maximum stipend of $5,619 and will enable each student to spend two to three months working 40 hours per week in a research environment.
 The application deadline is usually late January.
 Over 300 laboratories and research experiences are available to students.
-Link to Website
+Website.

 HONORS (Hematology Opportunities for the Next Generation of Research Scientists) Award- This research opportunity is in hematology.
 A 5,000 stipend is available.
 Deadline to apply is late February.
 More information can be found on the website.